badain/badain/README.md

 - 🏆 I'm a judge for the *Interdisciplinarity* and *Academic Merit* awards at the Brazilian Fair for Sciences and Engineering (FEBRACE)

 #### 🔮 In the future:
-- 🌱 I'll perform a scientific research about a *Bioinformatic* topic
+- 🌱 I'll perform a scientific research about a *Computer Vision* topic

 ###### *Technically, I'm certified in *Digital Production* (but it's not a very descriptive title)